dinisvictor/rumos_bank_env/README.md

 5. Pushes Docker images to GitHub Container Registry (GHCR)
 6. Shuts down all running containers

-## Secrets Configuration
+## Secrets Setup

-To allow the pipeline to push to GHCR, you need to:
+To enable image pushes to GHCR:

 A. Create a Personal Access Token (PAT)